Quantum Entanglement, Stratified Spaces, and Topological Matter: Towards Entanglement-Sensitive Langlands Data: Haldane model

 Exact FHS sums give

+Because \(J_F^{AB}\) multiplies \(F(\bk)\) by the off-diagonal coherence \(v_Av_B^\ast\), it can be nonzero only where curvature and sublattice mixing coexist.
+In particular, when the local curvature is concentrated at a Dirac point with \(v_A=1,v_B=0\) or \(v_A=0,v_B=1\), one has \(v_Av_B^\ast=0\), \(\alpha=\tfrac12\), and the witness-filtered contribution vanishes locally even though the unfiltered Berry curvature is large.
+The filtered response is therefore most useful for distinguishing topological weight carried by nearly separable states from topological weight carried by coherent superpositions.
 The product $\langle S\rangle F$ weighs the curvature by the witness, as shown in Fig.~\ref{fig:placeholder} (c).
 Integrating this panel over the Brillouin zone yields the graded response $\nu_S$.
 For each $M$ we also plot the sector responses $\nu_\pm$ and the graded response $\nu$ in panel (d).
 As $M$ crosses the gap–closing values, the valence bundle on the slice $C^\circ$ (eq.~\eqref{eq:puncture}) undergoes a Hecke modification and the indices $\mu,\nu_\pm,\nu$ exhibit the predicted quantized jumps.
 Then we quantify the identities in (d) by plotting $\mu-(\nu_+ + \nu_-)$ and $\nu_{\rm ref}-(\nu_+-\nu_-)$ in panel (e).
 Residuals are negligibly small (typically on the order of $10^{-15}$), confirming that the equalities are satisfied discretely on the FHS grid.
 Moreover, for a reference mass $M_0$, we sweep the witness phase $\theta$ and plot $\nu(\theta)$ in panel (f), where the solid curve is the direct evaluation and the dashed curve is the two‑witness reconstruction obtained from only $\nu_-(0)$ and $\nu_-(\tfrac{\pi}{2})$ via $J_F^{AB}=\big(\nu_-(0)-\tfrac12\mu\big)-i\big(\nu_-(\tfrac{\pi}{2})-\tfrac12\mu\big)$.
 The agreement confirms that $J_F^{AB}$ is fully captured by two phase settings.

 In the spinless Haldane model with the A/B mode bipartition and a single particle per $k$, $S$ restricted to $S_1=\mathrm{span}\{|01\rangle,|10\rangle\}$ has eigenvalues $\{\pm1\}$, so $(r_+,r_-,r_0)=(1,1,0)$ and $L\simeq U(1)\times U(1)$.
 In a convenient gauge $S=\mathrm{diag}(+1,-1)$ on $E^+\oplus E^-$.
 The electric side is